Highest staking yield, live validator net APR across 7 PoS chains

-Median validator net yield (APR × uptime) in basis points, compared across chains.
-Solana top 200 by stake, all active Hyperliquid validators.
+Median validator net yield (APR multiplied by uptime) in basis points across 7 PoS chains.
+Solana top 200 by stake, Ethereum network-average consensus APR, Hyperliquid active set, Cardano top 50 pools, Sui active validators, Cosmos Hub top 200, Avalanche P-Chain top 100.

 Read this carefully

 Honest scope.
 (1) `net_yield = gross_apr × uptime`.
 NOT "yield net of MEV", Stakewiz `total_apy` already folds Jito MEV into gross, MEV is INCLUDED. `mev_share_bps` exists for transparency, not subtraction.
 (2) Solana median is dragged by ~42 vals at 0% APY (commission 100% or zero leader slots).
 (3) Hyperliquid: centralised sequencer, no separate MEV layer, ~30 vals only.
-(4) Ethereum deferred v2, requires beacon-node or MEV-Boost relay scraping.
+(4) Ethereum: one network-average consensus-layer APR from the beacon spec formula, execution tips and MEV excluded.

 This benchmark answers the question every staker asks when choosing a chain or a validator. what is the live net yield I would actually earn today, after commission, after downtime, including MEV where the chain has it.
 Marketing pages quote "up to 7% APY" without specifying validator, uptime assumption, or whether MEV tips are folded in.
-This page measures the reality on-chain across two yield surfaces with fundamentally different economics: Solana's competitive, ~3000-validator, MEV-heavy stake market (top 200 tracked by activated stake) and Hyperliquid's permissioned, ~30-validator, no-MEV centralised-sequencer model.
+This page measures the reality on-chain across three yield surfaces with fundamentally different economics: Solana's competitive, ~3000-validator, MEV-heavy stake market (top 200 tracked by activated stake), Hyperliquid's permissioned, ~30-validator, no-MEV centralised-sequencer model, and Ethereum's ~1M-validator beacon chain, published as a single network-average consensus-layer solo validator figure with execution tips and MEV excluded.
 The headline number per chain is the median net yield in basis points, where 1% APY = 100 bps.
 Per-validator gauges expose gross APR, commission, uptime, MEV share and dollar stake so the reader can drill from "Solana median 5.6%" down to "Helius at 6.0%, Figment at 5.4%, these 42 validators at 0% because their commission is set to 100% or they have no leader slots this epoch."

 Methodology

 We compare validator net yield across chains by polling each chain's canonical yield source every 5 minutes and computing `net_yield_bps = gross_apr_bps × uptime_fraction`.
 For Solana, the source is the Stakewiz validators API (`api.stakewiz.com/validators`), which exposes `total_apy` that already aggregates staking inflation rewards + Jito MEV tips into a single APR; Jito Kobe (`kobe.mainnet.jito.network`) enriches each validator with the MEV-share split for the transparency gauge.
 For Hyperliquid, the source is `/info validatorSummaries` whose `predictedApr.day` is staking yield only (no MEV layer exists, Hyperliquid's centralised sequencer captures order flow value upstream).
+For Ethereum, the source is the live total beacon-chain effective balance from ultrasound.money (`/api/v2/fees/effective-balance-sum`), plugged into the consensus spec reward formula (base reward factor 64) to give the network-average nominal APR for a 32 ETH solo validator.
+The Ethereum figure is consensus layer only: attestation, proposer and sync committee rewards in expectation.
+Execution tips and MEV are excluded, so it understates what a MEV-Boost proposer realizes, and it is not a liquid staking APY.
+Ethereum ships as one network-average series rather than per-validator gauges: the active set is ~1M validator indices, and consensus rewards are uniform per 32 ETH increment, so the network average equals the solo validator number.
 Solana is capped to the top 200 validators by activated stake to keep Prometheus cardinality bounded (the full set is ~3000); Hyperliquid exposes all ~30 active.
-The per-chain leaderboard number is `ocb_chain_median_net_yield_bps{chain}`, the median across the per-validator gauges. p90 / p99 over a 24h window via `quantile_over_time` surface the right-tail validators (best net yield among those tracked).
+The per-chain leaderboard number is `ocb_chain_median_net_yield_bps{chain}`, the median across the per-validator gauges. p90 / p99 via an instant `quantile()` across the tracked validators surface the right tail (best net yield among those tracked).
 Caveats. (a) Solana's median is dragged below the modal value by ~42 validators currently emitting 0 APY, commission set to 100% or no leader slots this epoch, both legitimate states that still count as "stakeable but currently unproductive". (b) Stakewiz `total_apy` is itself a 30-epoch trailing estimate, not a forward guarantee. (c) Hyperliquid jails ~4 validators at any given time (consensus fault), and those land in the dataset with `jailed=1` and `predictedApr=0`.
 We surface them rather than filtering so the honest count of active validators stays visible.

 Net yield by chain